Damien O'Kane

-Damien O'Kane (born 1 September 1978) is an Irish musician, born in Coleraine.
-He lives in Yorkshire with his wife, musician Kate Rusby, and their two daughters.
+Damien O'Kane (born 1 September 1978) is an Irish musician, born in Coleraine, County Londonderry.
+He lives in Yorkshire with his wife, the folk musician Kate Rusby, and their two daughters.

 Career

 O'Kane graduated from Newcastle University in 2005 and has been performing ever since.
 He has performed with Flook and also in a duo with Shona Kipling.
-Damien is now pursuing his own solo career and also tours with Kate Rusby.
-His solo work features songs from his native Northern Ireland as well as his trademark instrumentals.
+O'Kane is now pursuing his own solo career, as well as touring with Kate Rusby.
+His solo work features songs from his native Northern Ireland and his trademark instrumentals.

 Personal life

 Damien is married to singer/songwriter Kate Rusby; the couple have two daughters.